zsurles/zsurles/README.md

 ## Hi, I'm Zoe, an aspiring Data Scientist! ⭐️✨

-- 🔭 I graduated this May with a BS in Astronomy + Data Science 🎓
+- 🔭 I graduated this May with a BS in Astronomy + Data Science and minor in Informatics 🎓
 - 🌱 I’m currently working on [Variable Star Classification - A clean list of bright RR Lyrae stars in the Galactic field](https://github.com/zsurles/variable_star_classification), with a paper expected to be published soon 🗞️
 - 📚 I'm currently working on a personal project using SQL and Python to create a personalized media recommendation app 🎥
 - 📫 How to reach me: You can email me at zoe.surles@icloud.com, or connect with me on [LinkedIn](https://www.linkedin.com/in/zoe-surles/)!